 14. Montrose Point Bird Sanctuary is a 15-acre natural wonderland that’s home to magnificent migrant songbirds through October.
 Bring your binoculars as you venture through the trees, across dune land and the Montrose Park beach, and stepped path along Lake Michigan.
 Pack a picnic lunch and bring a blanket.

 15. This is starting to become a bit stalkerish, but we’re looking at Lincoln Park Zoo, yet again.
-Starting November 24, they’re flipping the switch to ZooLights.
-With the displays throughout the grounds, your fam can stroll through the twinkling winter wonderland created by over 2 million lights, take photos with Santa, enjoy food and drinks, watch ice carving demos, partake in carousel rides and go-’rounds on the Lionel Train Adventure.
-New this year, visitors can get lost in a maze of 30,000 lightbulbs at Foreman Pavilion.
+Starting November 23, they’re flipping the switch to ZooLights.
+With the displays throughout the grounds, your fam can stroll through the twinkling winter wonderland created by over 2 million lights, take photos with Santa, get lost in a maze of 30,000 lightbulbs, enjoy food and drinks, watch ice carving demos, and partake in carousel rides and go-’rounds on the Lionel Train Adventure.

 — Maria Chambers